 One of the most enjoyable aspect of the film is the way it grounds its parallel fantasy universe in the everyday life of post-Communist Moscow.
 The Night Watch has its HQ in the run-down offices of the city's lighting utility company; vampires and ordinary humans alike live in scuzzy city centre tenements or suburban high-rise blocks; the Night Watch patrol drives around in a battered armoured truck which, though jet-propelled, still has to deal with the Moscow traffic.
 You have to see this truck move, man.
 A definite rival to Hollywood's Fast And The Furious.

+There's even a hint of political sub text playing beneath the storyline satirizing the leaders of the world that seperate the world between 'good' and 'evil'.
 Most of the Dark Others all look like mobs or hooligans.
 On the other hand, the Light Others look like they haven't slept for days in an out-of-date attire, with alcohol problems (these vampires drink both vodka and blood).
 The Light Others clearly represent the working class generation while the Dark Others represent the organized crime that has rule our way of life in certain part of the world.

 I have only 2 complaints - some questions in this movie are left unanswered.
 I guess it's a good thing considering that this is the first part of a trilogy.
 It definitely makes me want to see more.
 And the second complaint is Nescafe's very annoying marketing strategy.
 Yes, Nescafe.
 Watch the movie and you'll understand why.